rkemery-msft/secure-cross-tenant-storage-access/README.md

 2.  **Client Credentials (Scenario B):** Uses a Service Principal created and managed by Tenant B, with credentials provided to Tenant A.

 > **Note:** Replace placeholder values (like `{PROVIDER_TENANT_ID}`, `{UAMI_CLIENT_ID}`, etc.) with your actual values throughout this guide.

+#### Important Context: Cross-Tenant Federation with Managed Identity (Scenario A)

+* **Limited Documentation & Recency:** This specific method (cross-tenant Managed Identity federation) is relatively new, with examples emerging around late 2024.
+Documentation focused on this end-to-end flow can be less comprehensive than for other established methods.

+* **Manual Token Exchange Required:** Unlike simpler authentication flows within `azure-identity`, this scenario currently requires manually implementing the token exchange process in your code:
+    1. Acquire the initial token from the Managed Identity (scoped for `api://AzureADTokenExchange`).
+    2. POST this token (as a `client_assertion`) via an HTTP request to the *customer* tenant's token endpoint to receive the final, federated token scoped for the target resource (e.g., `https://storage.azure.com/.default`).

+* **Python SDK Usage:** While the *final* federated token obtained from the exchange **can** be used effectively with standard Azure SDK clients (like `BlobServiceClient`) by wrapping it in `BearerTokenCredential` (although I never personally found BearerTokenCredential was implemented in import), the token exchange step *itself* is not fully abstracted into a simple credential call within the `azure-identity` library for this specific flow at this time.
+The REST API example provided earlier bypasses the Storage SDK client entirely.

+* **Simpler Alternative (Client Credentials):** Using the Client Credentials flow (Scenario B), where Tenant B creates a dedicated Service Principal and provides its credentials (Client ID/Secret) to Tenant A, is often more straightforward and benefits from more extensive documentation and examples for cross-tenant access, *if* this credential management approach is acceptable for your requirements.

 ---